 P.O.
 Box 89, K’la (U) – Main Post Office Building

-ABOUT MAKINDYA, UGANDA
+ABOUT MAKINDYA, UGANDA (from Wikipedia)

 Makindye Division is in the southeastern corner of the city, bordering Wakiso District to the south and west.
 The eastern boundary of the division is Murchison Bay, a part of Lake Victoria.
 Makindye is a peri-urban community part of Kampala and one of the five Divisions that make up Kampala Capital City.